We’ve built the 6km Drysdale Bypass between Jetty Road and Whitcombes Road to improve safety and ease congestion on the Bellarine Peninsula.

 During the planning of the Drysdale Bypass, we worked closely with Bellarine Landcare.
-Together, we developed an Indigenous landscaping plan to ensure the area will be suitably revegetated with a significant number of Indigenous plants and trees during the construction period.
+Together, we developed an Indigenous landscaping plan to ensure the area is suitably revegetated with a significant number of Indigenous plants and trees.

 To protect the wildlife, our independent ecologist surveyed the area and safely relocated local animals to nearby habitats.

-We’ll retain and re-use some of the trees.
-Remaining trees will be mulched on site and used in the landscaping on the project site.
+We’ve retained and will re-use some of the trees.
+We mulched the trees that couldn't be retained on site and used this mulch in landscaping on the project site.